asyschenko/TouchHandlerLabel/README.md

 label.add(touchHandler: simpleTextHandler)
 ```

-More examples tou can find in TouchHandlerLabelExample
+More examples you can find in TouchHandlerLabelExample